 Family that founded Mexico's Homex cuts stake in homebuilder

-The de Nicolas family's Homex stake was trimmed to 19.23 percent on Tuesday from about 33 percent on April 14, filings with the U.S. Securities and Exchange Commission show.
+Tuesday's filing shows the de Nicolas family's Homex (HOMEX.MX) stake was trimmed to 19.23 percent on Tuesday from about 33 percent on April 14, by selling about $43.5 million in Homex's U.S. listed shares HMX.N.

-A trust for five members of the family, including Chief Executive Gerardo de Nicolas and Chairman Eustaquio de Nicolas, sold 1.7 million U.S. listed shares, equivalent to 11.2 million Mexican-listed shares or 3.35 percent of its total stock outstanding, over seven days this month.
+The filing shows that a trust for five members of the family, including Chief Executive Gerardo de Nicolas and Chairman Eustaquio de Nicolas, sold 1.7 million U.S. listed shares, equivalent to 11.2 million Mexican-listed shares, or 3.35 percent of its total stock outstanding, over seven days this month.

 The family sold the shares to meet margin calls "related to loans disposed initially during October 2007 and 2008," according to the latest filing.